mpr213/lecture-notes/README.md

 - These lecture notes are designed to be viewed using [Jupyter](https://jupyter.org) which can easily be installed through [Anaconda](https://www.continuum.io/downloads)
-- All examples in the lecture notes are written / developed using Python3.5
+- All examples in the lecture notes are written / developed using Python 3.6
 - To open Jupyter from a specific folder in Windows please refer to [this](https://youtu.be/JId0f7URtOQ) video
 - These lecture notes also make use of the notebook extension